 The university’s vision is to contribute to the development and social justice in South Africa.
 They aim to do this by producing globally competitive graduates and knowledge.
-UFS achieves its vision through its many goals- to improve their student’s overall success and well-being, to transform the curriculum, to support social development and justice by the means of scholarship programmes, to increase the university’s contribution in knowledge, to achieve financial sustainability, and more.
+UFS achieves its vision through its many goals- to improve its student’s overall success and well-being, transform the curriculum, support social development and justice by the means of scholarship programmes, increase the university’s contribution to knowledge, to achieve financial sustainability, and more.

 ABOUT THE UFS DOCTORAL SCHOLARSHIP PROGRAMME – FIELDS COVERED

-The University of Free State’s SARChI Chair in Higher Education and Human Development Research Programme (HEHD) is inviting Doctoral students to apply for scholarship funding, for the 2022 academic year.
+The SARChI Chair in Higher Education and Human Development Research Programme (HEHD) at the University of the Free State (UFS), is inviting students to apply for a scholarship award, for the 2023 academic year.